theterrificm/EntaviewCinema/replit.md

 - Graceful degradation for disabled JavaScript

 ## Changelog
-- July 09, 2025: Fixed video deployment issue - created deployment script and ensured all video files are properly copied to production directory (dist/public/)
+- July 09, 2025: DEPLOYMENT ISSUE RESOLVED - Fixed production video serving by updating server configuration to properly serve videos from dist/public with correct MIME types and headers.
+Created deployment script and verified all video files work correctly in production environment.
 - July 08, 2025: Updated all text to use UK English grammar and spelling throughout website
 - July 08, 2025: Restructured navigation with Services overview page and hierarchical dropdown menu structure
 - July 08, 2025: Built lead magnet landing page with "10-Step Video Marketing Blueprint" offer and thank-you page